 FL 107.
 Beginning Spanish I. 5 hours credit.
 This course will enable the student to communicate in Spanish using fundamentals of basic vocabulary and phrases, pronunciation, reading and writing.
-The student will also define cultural characteristics inherent to the target culture, study the relevance of the target language community as it reflects on his/her own life, and make connections to other disciplines.
-(SPA1010)
+The student will also define cultural characteristics inherent to the target culture, study the relevance of the target language community as it reflects on the student's own life, and make connections to other disciplines.
+This course is designed for the student who is beginning basic language study and preparing to pursue foreign language credits that fulfill degree requirements.
+The learning outcomes and competencies detailed in this outline meet, or exceed the learning outcomes and competencies specified by the Kansas Core Outcomes Project for this course, as approved by the Kansas Board of Regents (SPA1010).

 FL 108.
 Beginning Spanish II.
 5 hours credit.
-Prerequisite: FL 107 with a C or better or three years of high school Spanish.
-This course will enable the student to communicate in Spanish using fundamentals of basic vocabulary and phrases, pronunciation, and reading and writing.
-The student will also define cultural characteristics inherent to the target culture and study the relevance of the target language community as it reflects on his/her own life.
+Prerequisite: FL 107 with a C or better or four traditional academic semesters of Spanish in secondary school.
+This course will enable the student to communicate using fundamentals of basic vocabulary and phrases, pronunciation, and reading and writing.
+The student will also define cultural characteristics inherent to the target culture and study the relevance of the target language community as it reflects on the student's own life.
+This course is designed for the student who is continuing basic language study and preparing to pursue foreign language credits that fulfill degree requirements.
+The learning outcomes and competencies detailed in this outline meet, or exceed the learning outcomes and competencies specified by the Kansas Core Outcomes Project for this course, as approved by the Kansas Board of Regents (SPA1020).

 FL 201.
 Intermediate Spanish.
 5 hours credit.
-Prerequisite: FL 108 with a C or better or four years of high school Spanish.
-This course will enable the student to utilize previously acquired knowledge and expand language that stresses communication.
-The student will also define cultural characteristics inherent to the target culture and study the relevance of the target language community as it reflects the student's own life, and make connections to other disciplines.
+Prerequisite: FL 107 and FL 108 with a C or better or six traditional academic semesters of Spanish in secondary school.
+This course will enable the student to utilize previously acquired knowledge and expand language skills that stress communication.
+The student will also define characteristics inherent to the target culture, study the relevance of the target language community as it reflects the student's own life, and make connections to other disciplines.
+This course is designed for the student who is beginning intermediate language study and preparing to pursue foreign language credits that fulfill degree requirements.
+(SPA2010)

 FL 202.
 Spanish Readings.
 3 hours credit.
 Prerequisite: FL 107 and FL 108 with a C or better or four years of high school Spanish or approval of the instructor.
 This course is an introduction for beginning to intermediate-level college students to the literature of the Hispanic world.
-The readings will include short stories, poetry, a legend, a minidrama, a one-act play, and an excerpt from a novel.
+The readings will include short stories, poetry, a legend, a mini-drama, a one-act play, and an excerpt from a novel.
 Additional reading assignments from familiar topics signs, pamphlets, newspapers, menus, instructions, schedules, etc. will be included.